-Professor for Molecular Plant Physiology (Institute of Molecular Cell and Systems Biology)
+Professor for Molecular Plant Physiology (Institute of Molecular Cell & Systems Biology)

 Research interests: Molecular mechanisms for mineral nutrition and salt'drought resistance of plants.

 Research interests: Ion channel structure and function in plant cell signalling.
 Mechanisms and roles of membrane trafficking proteins in cellular homeostasis and stress responses of plants.